kai-feinberg/trailmix-loop/README.md

 yarn install
 ```

+2. Add COIN_GECKO_API_KEY to your .env file in the nextjs directory.
+Add your DEPLOYER_PRIVATE_KEY to the .env file in the hardhat directory

-2. Change into the nextjs directory and start your NextJS app:
+3. Change into the nextjs directory and start your NextJS app:

 ```
 cd packages/nextjs